apache/couchdb-documentation/src/intro/security.rst

 CouchDB has a special `authentication database`, named ``_users`` by default, that stores all registered users as JSON documents.

-This special database is a `system database`, this means that while it shares the common :ref:`database API <api/database>`, there are some special security-related constraints applied.
-Below is listed how the `authentication database` is different from the other databases.
+This special database is a `system database`.
+This means that while it shares the common :ref:`database API <api/database>`, there are some special security-related constraints applied.
+Below is a list of how the `authentication database` is different from the other databases.

 - Only administrators may browse list of all documents